 This comes in the form of an aqueous liquid and includes malathion.

 Chemical insecticides work by poisoning head lice with chemicals; however, resistance has been reported therefore chemical insecticides may not always be effective.

 3. Wet Combing

 This is the most effective treatment of head lice known to date.
-Start by washing your hair and applying a generous amount of conditioner containing Tea Tree Oil.
+Start by washing your hair.

 Comb your wet hair through with a regular wide toothed comb to straighten and detangle.
 Once your hair is tangle-free, use a fine-tooth comb and drag it through your hair starting at your roots and touching your scalp.

 Make sure that you check the comb for lice each time you comb and remove lice and nits from the comb by rinsing it.

 Wetting the hair is important as it can immobilise a live louse and makes it easier for you to drag the comb through your hair.
 Aim to work through the hair in sections and repeat twice to ensure no area has been missed and that no more lice are being found.

 Wet combing should be done every couple of days for at least two weeks to check for live head lice and to completely clean the head from infestation.